Brett_BSA Tie Photo.jpg

 Brett has a BA from Dallas Christian College (2012), a Master of Humanities from the University of Dallas (2015), and an MA in Classics from Texas Tech University (2019).

-Before coming to Columbia University, Brett served in multiple roles at Texas Tech University, including instructor of Intermediate Greek, as well as Classical Mythology, Ancient Sport and Public Spectacle.
-He was the editorial assistant for the American Journal of Philology (2018–19) as well as the editorial assistant for the journal Intertexts (2018–19).
-Finally, he worked full-time as an academic advisor from 2015–17.
+At Columbia University, Brett has been instructor of record for first-year Greek, first-year Latin, and Intermediate Latin.
+He has also served as TA for Intermediate Greek Prose, Augustan Poetry, and a course entitled “Odyssey of Odysseys.”
+Before coming to Columbia University, Brett served in multiple roles at Texas Tech University, including instructor of record for Intermediate Greek I and II, as well as Classical Mythology, and Ancient Sport and Public Spectacle.
+Finally, he worked full-time as an academic advisor at Texas Tech University from 2015–17.

 Outside of Classics, Brett likes to drink coffee, watch movies/television, explore NYC on the weekends, and spend time with his partner Stacie and their dog Tonks.